Boohi/nem2-workshop-nem-applied-to-supply-chain/_lessons/10-sending-the-safety-seal.markdown

 Implementing this process consists of:

-1) Creating a Transfer Transaction, adding one company.safety:seal.
+1) Creating a Transfer Transaction, adding one company.safetyseal.

 2) Signing the Transfer Transaction with the operator's account.